Anonymous or Non-anonymous sperm donor

 Being an Anonymous sperm donor

 If you choose to be an Anonymous donor, it does not mean that you can never be identified.
-However, sperm contains DNA and therefore, there will always be a chance that donors, recipients and children can be found via a DNA analysis, which means the protection of personal data cannot be guaranteed.
-Cryos will never disclose identifying information about you.
+However, sperm contains DNA and therefore, there will always be a chance that donors, recipients and children can be found via DNA analysis, which means the protection of personal data cannot be guaranteed.
+Cryos will never disclose identifying information about you to donor children or their parents.

 Being a Non-anonymous sperm donor

-As a Non-anonymous sperm donor, the donor child or children will be able to contact Cryos to receive identifying information about you at a later stage in life.
-This way, the child will have the option to know more about his or her biological origins, which can feel comforting to some.
+As a Non-anonymous sperm donor, the donor child or children will be able to contact Cryos to receive identifying information about you when turning 18 years of age.
+This way, the children will have the opportunity to know more about their biological origins, which can feel comforting to some.
 It is of course up to you, which kind of contact you wish to engage in.

 If you are under age 25 and you wish to become a Non-anonymous sperm donor, one of our health care professionals will talk to you during the approval process to make sure that you have considered your choice and understand the implications.